-1. The Discharger shall comply with the detection monitoring program provisions of Title 27 for groundwater, surface water, and the unsaturated zone, and in accordance with Monitoring and Reporting Program (MRP) No. R5-2015-0131, and the Standard
+- The Discharger shall comply with the detection monitoring program provisions of Title 27 for groundwater, and the unsaturated zone, and in accordance with Monitoring and Reporting Program (MRP) No. R5-2017-0027, and the Standard Monitoring Specifications listed in Section I of the SPRRs dated December 2015 which are attached hereto and made part of this Order by reference. - 2.
+The Discharger shall, for any landfill unit in a corrective action monitoring program, comply with the corrective action monitoring program provisions of Title 27, MRP No. R5-2017-0027, and the Standard Monitoring Specifications listed in Section I of

-Monitoring Specifications listed in Section I of the SPRRs dated January 2012 which are attached hereto and made part of this Order by reference.
+SPRRs dated December 2015 which are attached hereto and made part of this Order by reference.

-- 2. The Discharger shall comply with the Water Quality Protection Standard as specified in this Order, MRP No. R5-2015-0131, and the SPRRs. - 3.
-The concentrations of the constituents of concern in waters passing the Point of Compliance (defined pursuant to Title 27, section 20164 as a vertical surface located at the hydraulically downgradient limit of the landfill unit that extends through the uppermost aquifer underlying the unit) technically should not exceed the concentration limits established pursuant to MRP No. R5-2015-0131.
-Though, concentration limits are prepared for the facility inorganic constituents, particularly the major ions, may not be reliable indicators of a release.
-Therefore, VOC data is used as the primary basis for evaluating a potential release. - For each monitoring event, the Discharger shall determine whether the landfill is in compliance with the Water Quality Protection Standard using procedures specified in MRP No. R5-2015-0131 and the Standard Monitoring Specifications in Section I of the SPRRs. - 5.
-As specified in MRP No. R5-2015-0131, the Discharger shall enter all monitoring data and monitoring reports into the online Geotracker database as required by Division 3 of Title 27 and Chapter 30, Division 3 of Title 23. - 6.
-The Discharger shall comply with all Standard Monitoring Specifications and Response to a Release specifications listed in Sections I and J of the SPRRs.
+- 3. The Discharger shall submit for review and approval by Central Valley Water Board Staff an updated WQPS and SAP meeting the requirements of title 27, as specified in this Order, MRP No. R5-2017-0027, and the SPRRs dated December 2015 which are attached hereto and made part of this Order by reference.
+The Discharger shall comply with the most recently approved WQPS and SAP. - 4.
+The concentrations of the constituents of concern in waters passing the Point of Compliance (defined pursuant to Title 27, section 20164 as a vertical surface located at the hydraulically downgradient limit of the landfill unit that extends through the uppermost aquifer underlying the unit) shall not exceed the concentration limits established pursuant to MRP No. R5-2017-0027. - 5.
+For each monitoring event, the Discharger shall determine whether the landfill is in compliance with the WQPS using procedures specified in MRP No. R5-2017-0027 and the Standard Monitoring Specifications in Section I of the SPRRs dated December 2015 which are attached hereto and made part of this Order by reference. - 6.
+As specified in MRP No. R5-2017-0027, the Discharger shall enter all monitoring data and monitoring reports into the online Geotracker database as required by Division 3 of Title 27 and Chapter 30, Division 3 of Title 23. - 7.
+The Discharger shall comply with all Standard Monitoring Specifications and Response to a Release specifications listed in Sections I and J of the SPRRs dated December 2015 which are attached hereto and made part of this Order by reference. - 8.
+By 1 September 2017, the Discharger shall submit a report for review and written approval by Central Valley Water Board Staff evaluating the current groundwater detection monitoring system and proposing modifications to bring the system into compliance with the requirements of title 27.
+The report shall include a work plan and associated time schedule to complete the proposed modifications.
+Once approved in writing, the Discharger shall implement the approved work plan meeting the completion times in the approved schedule.